 - 1. Evaluate equations/formulas given values of the variables. - 2.
 Indicate whether a value (or values) satisfies a given equation/formula. - 3.
-Solve simple linear equations and inequalities, and simultaneous (two variables) equations. - 4.
-Recognize and write linear equations, inequalities, simultaneous equations, or functions that model given situations. - 5.
-Recognize and generate equivalent representations of functions as ordered pairs, tables, graphs, or words. - 6.
+Solve linear equations and linear inequalities, and simultaneous (two variables) linear equations. - 4.
+Recognize and write equations, inequalities, simultaneous equations, or functions that model given situations. - 5.
+Recognize and generate representations of functions in the form of tables, graphs, or words. - 6.
 Solve problems using equations/formulas and functions.